OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

     ![Insert Add-ins in the Excel app](../images/excel-insert-add-in.png)

-## Sideload an add-in in Office on Mac
+## Sideload an add-in on Office for Mac

 > [!NOTE]
-> To sideload an Outlook add-in on Mac, see [Sideload Outlook add-ins for testing](/outlook/add-ins/sideload-outlook-add-ins-for-testing).
+> To sideload Outlook for Mac add-in, see [Sideload Outlook add-ins for testing](/outlook/add-ins/sideload-outlook-add-ins-for-testing).

 1. Open  **Terminal** and go to one of the following folders where you'll save your add-in's manifest file.
 If the `wef` folder doesn't exist on your computer, create it.